 Huang Y , Feulner PGD , Eizaguirre C, Lenz TL, Bornberg-Bauer E , Milinski M, Reusch TBH, Chain FJJ

-Genome-wide genotype-expression relationships reveal that copy number differentiation contributes to differential gene expression between stickleback ecotypes
+Genome-wide genotype-expression relationships reveal that copy number and single nucleotide differentiation contributes to differential gene expression between stickleback ecotypes

 Genome Biology and Evolution, 2018